laelabaugh/corporate-esg-risk-analysis/README.md

 ### For Corporate Sustainability Teams:

 4. **Energy and Materials companies should prioritize environmental risk reduction.** It drives nearly half their total ESG risk score.
-Targeted initiatives in emissions reduction, waste management, and resource efficiency will likely result in the greatest score improvement.
+Targeted initiatives in emissions reduction and resource efficiency will likely result in a great score improvement.

-5. **Healthcare companies should address social risk factors.** Drug pricing transparency, clinical trial ethics, and healthcare access contribute disproportionately to the sector's ESG profile.
+5. **Healthcare companies should address social risk factors.** Drug pricing transparency, clinical trial ethics and healthcare access contribute disproportionately to the sector's ESG profile.

-6. **Financial Services and Communication Services should focus on governance improvements.** This includes board diversity, executive compensation alignment with ESG goals, and data privacy practices.
+6. **Financial Services and Communication Services should focus on governance improvements.** This includes executive compensation alignment with ESG goals and data privacy practices.

 ### For Risk Management:

-7. **Monitor controversies alongside ESG scores.** Fixed risk ratings can miss real-time reputation issues.
+7. **Monitor controversies alongside ESG scores.** Fixed risk ratings can disregard real-time reputation issues.
 When a company's controversy level doesn't match its risk score, it can be an early warning sign.

 8. **Real Estate tends to be a safer ESG option.** Consistently low risk scores and minimal controversy make it worth considering this sector for ESG-focused portfolios that want more stability.